vlending-dev/applink-ios-sdk/README.md

-# Vlending AppLink for iOS
+# Vlending AppLink for iO
 Distribute the SDK of the deep link service provided by Vlending.

 ## Requirements
----

  * iOS 13+
  * Xcode 15+
  * Swift 5.10+

 ## Features
----

 Provides the following features:
  * Shortened URL
  * Apple